Stackclash/5e-vault/5. Mechanics/Spells/Locate Animals Or Plants.md

 aliases: ["Locate Animals or Plants"]
 ---
 # Locate Animals or Plants
-*2nd-level, Divination (ritual)*
+%%-- Embedded content starts on the next line. --%% *2nd-level, Divination (ritual)*

 - **Casting time:** 1 action unless cast as a ritual